 What language backgrounds do preschool students come from?

-Government preschools enrolled 2,107 students from language backgrounds other than English in 2018, representing 50.1 per cent of all government preschool enrolments.
+Government preschools enrolled 2,050 students from language backgrounds other than English in 2019, representing 51.3% of all government preschool enrolments.
 The proportion of LBOTE children at government preschools is significantly higher than the proportion enrolled at school.
 In NSW, most children do not attend a government preschool, but instead receive a preschool education at a government funded community preschool or in Centre‑Based services which offer a preschool program.